d3b4g/leonids/_posts/exchange0-day.md

 Last week, Microsoft released out-of-band updates to address multiple zero-day vulnerabilities which affect the on-premises version of the exchange server.
 According to research firms, adversaries started mass exploitation of this vulnerability as early as Jan 2021.
-Most of these are APT groups interested in cyber espionage, according to the latest reports, cybercriminals are exploiting this vulnerability to install ransomware dubbed "DearCry"
+Cybercriminals are already exploiting this vulnerability to install ransomware.

 ##### Vulnerability detail